A Unified Framework for Online Trip Destination Prediction

 \section{Conclusion}

-We developed a unified online framework for trip destination prediction, i.e. (i) clustering and (ii) prediction model.
-The online prediction models are generic and can easily be adapted to other offline prediction models in the Bayesian settings that has been studied, e.g. conditioned on additional attributes.
+In this work, we developed a unified online framework for trip destination prediction consisting of (i) clustering and (ii) prediction model.
+The online prediction models are generic and can easily be adapted to other offline or online prediction models in the Bayesian settings that has been studied, e.g., conditioned on additional attributes.

-For this purpose, we first proposed two novel online clustering algorithm and two different online prediction models.
+Firstly, we proposed two novel online clustering algorithms and two different online prediction models.
 The clustering algorithms are online adaptation of the offline DBSCAN method, where the clusters are stored as centroids.
-The first prediction models is an online adaptation of the Bayesian model conditioned on starting position, whereas the second option is an adaption of an expert algorithm.
+The first prediction models is an online adaptation of a Bayesian model conditioned on the starting position, whereas the second option is an adaption of an expert algorithm.

-In the following, we evaluated the online clustering algorithms and the full online framework on a real world trip dataset.
-The clustering methods the most important clusters of the offline solution.
+Secondly, we evaluated the online clustering algorithms and the full online framework on a real world trip dataset.
+The clustering methods were shown to find the most important clusters of the offline solution.
 We also demonstrated that the full framework yields consistent results with the offline model on unseen data.

-Finally, we introduced a new evaluation metric for the online framework, which is able to distinguish between distributional error and state-space error, i.e to distinguish between the error from the clustering and the prediction.
-With sufficient trip histories we showed that the proposed methods converge to a probability distribution resembling the true underlying distribution and enjoy a lower regret than all of the baselines.
+Finally, we introduced a new evaluation metric suitable for the online framework.
+This metric is able to distinguish between distributional error and state-space error, i.e., to distinguish between the clustering and prediction errors.
+With sufficient trip histories we were able to show that the proposed methods converge to a probability distribution resembling the true underlying distribution with a lower regret compared to the baselines.

 Future work will consist of adding side information to the prediction models, such as time of day, month of year, weather, calendar information, etc. Perhaps the simplest way to accomplish this is to condition the models on the additional attributes.
 Another future extension is to investigate mixture of offline and online models and study how the performance improves if we already have an initial set of trips and a model trained based on them.
 Finally, since the clusters represent the geographical locations, then it would be interesting to investigate a hierarchical variant of DBSCAN or other hierarchical clustering methods \cite{Chehreghani21,ChehreghaniAC08} in order ro take the cluster proximities into account.